orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties.md

     value="Arial"/>
 ```

-As of Orbeon Forms 4.x, to change the main font, you must map to the Helvetica Neue font.
+To change the main font, you must map to the Helvetica Neue font.
 For example;

 ```xml
 <property